impacts of name change on Augsburg community

 Degrees conferred by Augsburg University may carry greater prestige commonly associated with universities.
 This is most likely true in global settings.

-Class sizes will not grow
+Class sizes have not grown

 Our low student-to-faculty ratio is an important part of our identity and a key factor to student success, retention, and persistence.